Ed Blakely: Return to Australia

 When his role in New Orleans ended in 2009, Blakely returned to Australia's University of Sydney where he was a Professor of Urban and Regional Planning, before later joining the United States Studies Centre at the same university as an Honorary Professor in Urban Policy.

 Blakely received multiple recognitions for his work in New Orleans including Key to the City from the City of New Orleans; The Eliot Richardson Lectureship & Award from the American Academy of Public Administration; The Jay Blakely Chatterjee Award for Service to the profession by the Collegiate Schools of Planning; Recognition for “social inclusion in disaster recovery” from UN Habitat; and the Planners of Color of the Collegiate Schools of Planning established the Edward J Blakely bi-annual award for "planning or related academics or to professionals who have supported the cause of social justice for communities of color in their work".

 Blakely's name continued in the New Orleans news, as when Nagin was quarantined in China while on the way to a University of Sydney conference where Nagin was to discuss, according to the printed program, how he "launched several high-profile investigations that resulted in a paradigm shift that unleashed unprecedented economic development"—a statement which attracted a quip from satirical columnist James Gill:

 "Shifting paradigms sounds like heavy work.
 Maybe Nagin borrowed a crane in the sky from Blakely."

 In 2011 Blakely published a memoir about Katrina—a book which Gill reviewed scathingly, asserting that "It would take another book to list all the errors in Blakely's."

 After his return to Sydney Blakely served several high-profile roles including District Commissioner of a newly established body the Greater Sydney Commission from 2015 to 2018 and Acting Commissioner of the State of New South Wales Land and Environment Court from 2018 to 2020.

 Blakely completed a master's degree in law from Northwestern University in Chicago in 2018.
 He was a Justice of the Peace in New South Wales as well as a class B member (non-practicing) member of the New South Wales Bar.
 He was a consultant working on Affordable and Indigenous housing in Australia and a member of the OECD panel on Economic Development and employment.
 He was a regular visiting professor in Climate change and Disaster Management at the University of Venice, Italy.

 Blakely was also an active qualified field referee in the senior and youth divisions US Football (called Gridiron) In Australia.

 His most recent book with Richard Hu is Crafting Innovative Places for Australia’s Knowledge Economy 2019 Macmillan Books.

 Blakely was a Fellow of the National Academy of Public Administration (United States).
+He was appointed a Member of the Order of Australia in the 2026 King's Birthday Honours in recognition of his "significant service to urban planning, to regional development, and to social justice".